P&O ferry detained in Northern Ireland for being ‘unfit to sail’

 Mr Shapps had earlier said the chief executive of P&O Ferries should resign after his “brazen” and “breathtaking” comments about “knowingly breaking the law”.

-It comes after the chief executive, Peter Hebblethwaite, admitted the company broke employment law when it sacked 800 workers without notice.
+It comes after the chief executive, Peter Hebblethwaite, admitted the company broke employment law when it sacked 800 workers without notice last week in order to replace its crews with cheaper agency workers.

+The European Causeway entered service in 2000 replacing the Pride of Rathlin, according to the P&O Ferries website.

+“Specifically designed for our Cairnryan to Larne route, she has not operated elsewhere and has only been taken out of service if she needs a refit,” the company’s website said.

 Register for free to continue reading